We have an amazing range of courses and a choice of how you study

 John has a first-class honours degree in Physiology and his PhD was an investigation of quadriceps muscle function in patients with knee osteoarthritis.
 John’s research interests include the assessment and management of painful neuromusculoskeletal conditions such as patellofemoral pain, arthritis, and multiple sclerosis, and also interventions such as exercise and footwear to improve balance and functional ability.
 He is interested in the importance of muscle function in health, disease and rehabilitation, and in the relationship between ageing and decline in physical function such as strength and balance.

-John is an Associate Editor of BMC Sports Science, Medicine & Rehabilitation, and a member of the Editorial Board of the Journal of Pain Management.
+John is a Section Editor of BMC Sports Science, Medicine & Rehabilitation, and a member of the Editorial Board of the Journal of Pain Management.
 He is a member of the R&D Committee of the Chartered Society of Physiotherapy, and is a facilitator of the North East Hub of the Council for Allied Health Professions Research (previously the Allied Health Professions Research Network).
 He was a Committee Member of the Physiotherapy Research Society from 2008 to 2014, serving as Chair of the Society from 2012 to 2014.

 Research interests (in brief)